beksultan-mukhamedadiuly/Group3-wcs210/README.md

 <a name="spec"></a>
 ## 3. Specification of date and price
-* In case you selected a “+-3 days” option and a return flight date, a square diagram will appear, otherwise skip this step.
+* In case you selected a “+-3 days” option and a return flight date, a square diagram will appear, otherwise skip this and the following substeps.
   > Take a look at the prices and dates.
 The most cost-effective prices are marked with a green sticker.

 ![low](https://github.com/beksultan-mukhamedadiuly/Group3-wcs210/blob/main/low.gif)